Mark Aizlewood: Addiction battle

-Aizlewood speaks Welsh, having taken up lessons during a long injury spell as a player.
-After becoming proficient with the language he entered the Welsh Learner of the Year competition at the National Eisteddfod of Wales in Llandeilo where he was named as the winner.
 He released his Welsh language autobiography in 2009, entitled Amddiffyn fy Hun (Defending Myself) in which he revealed his 27-year-long battle with alcoholism and gambling and contemplating suicide.
 All proceeds from the book were donated to former England player Tony Adams Sporting Chance charity.
 His alcohol problem began as an 18-year-old, during his time at Luton Town where he found himself with a large disposable income.
 Remarking on this period, Aizlewood has stated: "I was making a very good living [...] sometimes I didn't drink for two or three weeks, but then I'd drink for three of four days in one go."
 At his worst, Aizlewood was able to drink a bottle of brandy and 20 pints of lager in one session and still stand.
 He also developed a gambling addiction and has admitted to losing up to £30,000 in a single day.
 In his book, Aizlewood confessed to once nearly attempting suicide during a trip to Rome in 2003 due to the severity of his addictions.
 He stated that on 14 February, he had stood on a motorway bridge in the Italian capital in the early hours of the morning and considered jumping 50 ft to the carriageway below, commenting " I didn't have an ounce of fear as I stood on the small wall and looked down at the cars speeding along the road 50ft below me, because I only had one intention: to jump."